This post may contain affiliate links.

 Moreover, taking a course was essential to me having a natural birth.
 If you’re interested in having a natural birth in a hospital setting, join my waitlist.
 I’m currently working on a course to teach you exactly that.
 Sign up below to learn more about the course and to get a discount when it’s released.

-4. Talk with your provider about your childbirth fears and anxiety
+4. Talk with your provider about your fear of childbirth

 5. Get a prenatal massage